AshGw/OAuth2-utils/README.md

 ## Overview

-This crate provides utility functions for working with OAuth2
+This crate that provides utility functions for working with OAuth2
 - PKCE
-- URL-safe tokens generation
+- URL-safe tokens
 - URL-safe base64 encoding/decoding

 ## Installation